firesidetoolkit/firesidetoolkit.github.io/support.md

 "Requirements" section will fill in.
 Click the "Remove" button, to the left of the Conditions list.
 The condition will be removed from the list.
 Click the "Save" button on the bottom right side of the screen to save your changes.<br>
-_Warning:_ Deleted conditions cannot be recovered after you save your changes.
+_Warning:_ You cannot recover deleted conditions after you save your changes.

 ### Deleting a Path Group
 On the "Paths Groups" list of Project Home screen, select the Path you would like to delete.
 Click the